cherryservers/cherry-ansible-module/README.md

       count_offset: 1
 ```

-After you create a playbook just run playbook like this:
+After you have created a playbook, just run it like this:

 ```
 ansible-playbook server_deploy.yml